Updated: Mar 15

 be conscientious of the chemicals you’re using in your own home and search for non-toxic cleaning products and pesticides

 Another way to protect the environment and your health is to eat an organic plant-based diet.
-Animal factory farming is inhumane, our world’s largest pollutant, and waste of water.
+Animal factory farming is terribly inhumane and one of the world’s largest pollutants.
 And conventional farming sprays tons of chemicals into our environment.
-Support organic farming, reduce chemicals and you’ll be doing amazing things for yourself and the planet.
+Support organic humane farming practices, reduce chemicals around your household and you’ll be doing amazing things for yourself and the planet.